The Bath Brief

 Artwork by: John Donat

 Max wrote a “Statement of Expectations” as the brief for the new building in Bath, England.
 He and his team interviewed three architects.
 One admitted that almost all of his buildings leaked.
 One threatened never to specify Herman Miller products if not chosen.
 One connected immediately.
 Nick Grimshaw and Farrell/Grimshaw Partnership in London won the job.
-Grimshaw was not then the starchitect he has since become, and both he and Max felt a “chemistry,” as Max said later in an article in the Herman Miller publication Ideas (January 1979).
+Grimshaw was not then the starchitect he has since become, and both he and Max felt a “chemistry”, as Max said later in an article in the Herman Miller publication Ideas (January 1979).
 Grimshaw said in his response to the brief, “Many of the views expressed about the well-being of the users, flexibility and non-monumentality agree very closely with the approach we have built up since the founding of our practice ten years ago.
 We feel particularly that any new building should not impose itself on the occupiers, but that it should be a tool in their hands.”

 At one point, Grimshaw took Max up to a hill overlooking the site and the city of Bath.
 Max remembers Grimshaw warning him not to foul up this wonderful city.
 On another occasion, Grimshaw told Max that even though Herman Miller owned the property along the river, they didn’t own the river.
 Everyone who lived in Bath had the right to enjoy it.
 That’s why, says Max, we never minded the fishermen using the chairs we kept outside the building on the riverbank.